Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Introduction

-Secondly, the behavior of ends is more complicated.
-There exists the so-called \emph{singular end} where the limits of the two lightlike normal directions coincide.
+Moreover, the behavior of the ends in $\mathbb{R}^4_1$ is more complicated.
+There might exist the so-called \emph{singular end} where the limits of the two lightlike normal directions coincide.
 In terms of the Weierstrass data $\phi,\psi$, at the end we have $\phi=\bar\psi$.
 When they take this limit value with the same multiplicity, the total Gaussian curvature will diverge.
 Such an end is called \emph{bad singular end}.
-In the other case we define index for \emph{good singular end}.
+In the other case we define an index for every \emph{good singular end}.
 These are discussed in Section~4.
 We then derive a Gauss-Bonnet type theorem in Section~5 for algebraic stationary surfaces (i.e. the Weierstrass data extend to meromorphic functions/forms on compact Riemann surfaces) without bad singular ends.
 This generalizes the Jorge-Meeks formula in $\mathbb{R}^3$ and provides a cornerstone for constructing various examples with given global behavior.

-From Section~6 to Section~8 we generalize classical examples like catenoids, helicoids, the Enneper surface, and Jorge-Meeks' $k$-noids.
-In particular, the generalized Enneper surfaces and $k$-noids could be embedded in $\mathbb{R}^4_1$.
-Thus many uniqueness theorems for completely embedded minimal surfaces in $\mathbb{R}^3$ no longer hold true, and embeddedness is no longer such a strong restriction on the global geometry and topology of such surfaces in $\mathbb{R}^4_1$.
-We just mention two most famous results among them.\\
+Although there are rich examples of minimal surfaces in $\mathbb{R}^3$ locally, it is surprising that under global assumptions like completeness, embeddedness together with the topological type of the underlying surface, usually there are very few examples.
+This is one of the most attractive features of this research field.
+Here we just mention three most famous uniqueness results in $\mathbb{R}^3$ as below. \\